 Thanks to our some advice from our friendly guesthouse owners we took our motorbike and went into the town of Maritsa for local tavernas.
 Traditional tavernas do not operate on a menu more as you have mezze or a series of “small” plates brought out to you one after another.
 It’s always based on what’s available and you eat until you’re stuffed.

 It’s a traditional way of life in Greece.
 You eat and drink with family and friends for several hours into the late hours of the night.
 One of their most charming traditions and something you have to dig a little to find outside of the traditional tourist haunts.

-The most popular way to get around is via motorbike.
+Once in Greece, the best way to get around is with a rental car or motorbike.
 You can usually rent a motorbike for about €15 a day, and the Greeks are generally willing to cut you a deal if the longer you rent.

 - Trinity Boutique Hotel: A beautiful boutique hotel in the heart of Rhodes Town.
 It’s perfect for couples who want a little taste of history with style.
 Book on Agoda // Book on Booking.com

 - Evdokia Hotel: Another amazing hotel beautiful within the ruins of Rhodes.
 Staying here is staying in history as you are literally in a 19th century building.
 The Medieval Castle and the Archaeological Museum of Rhodes are only located 200 m away.
 Book on Agoda // Book on Booking.com